How to Enable Folder Merge Conflict Message in Windows 8 and Later?

 In previous Windows versions, if you try to copy or move a folder and if the destination folder already contains a sub-folder with the same name, Windows shows a confirmation message about folder merge conflict.
 The message tells you that a folder in the destination folder and the folder which you are trying to copy or move have same names.
 You are asked whether you want to merge the folders or not?

-But Microsoft changed this behavior in Windows 8 OS.
+But Microsoft changed this behavior in Windows 8 and later OS.
 By default this folder merge conflict message is hidden so you don't see any confirmation message about folder replacement.

-If you want to re-enable the folder merge confirmation message in Windows 8, following steps will help you:
+If you want to re-enable the folder merge confirmation message in Windows 8 or later Windows versions, following steps will help you: